wilkox/ggfittext/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

-# Downstream dependencies
+# revdepcheck results

-R CMD check run on downstream dependencies with `revdepcheck::revdep_check()`.
-Two reverse dependencies (metacoder and ribosomeProfilingQC) generated errors but these do not seem to be related to changes to ggfittext.
+We checked 12 reverse dependencies (10 from CRAN + 2 from BioConductor),
+comparing R CMD check results across CRAN and dev versions of this package.

+* We saw 0 new problems
+* We failed to check 0 packages